Sgt. Philip R. Parish

 Phil recalled that there was a Tom Cat that lived in the camp.
 Phil had decided that he was going to make a meal out of the cat.
 The cat seemed to sense this and kept its distance.
 One day, Phil found the cat's hide near the prison camp's fence.

 A POW complained that he believed the American officers in charge of the mess were giving out the food in bigger quantities to their friends.
-He was almost beaten to death by the Japanese.
-The Japanese expected loyalty to officers, regardless of their army.
+He was almost beaten to death by the Japanese because they expected loyalty to officers, regardless of their army.

 Phil recalled that harsh treatment was not only reserved for the American prisoners.
 Once he saw a Japanese soldier made to run double time tied to the back of a truck.
 When he collapsed, they stopped the truck.
 Two other soldiers got out of the truck, picked him up, and threw him into the truck like a bag of rice.